dangerbat/licel_controller/README.md

 `pip install -r requirements.txt`

-*Activate the virtual environment then locate the licel_controller-0.0.1-py3-none-any.whl and run*
+*Activate the virtual environment then locate the package and run*

-`pip install licel_controller-0.0.1-py3-none-any.whl`
+`pip install licel-controller-0.0.1.tar.gz`

 *create a file exaḿple.py with the following content*